Plugin v1.5

 Bot Protection

-Bot Protection checks the User-Agent request header against the HackRepair.com blocklist, a curated database of known attack tools, vulnerability scanners, and malicious crawlers.
+Block Known Bots checks the User-Agent request header against the HackRepair.com blocklist, a curated database of known attack tools, vulnerability scanners, and malicious crawlers.
 Matching requests are blocked with a 429 response.
 Verified search engine bots (Googlebot, Bingbot, and others confirmed by DNS lookup) are always excluded from this check regardless of the setting.
-Enable from Firewall > Builder.
+Enable it from Firewall > Protection.

 Probe and Scanner Detection